hichamelaaouad/Log4j/README.md

 # log4j CVE-2021-44228

-# i get this from the liveoverflow repository, i just delete the xml configuration file and the main class be cause we build them from scratch in the youtube video.
+# i get this from the liveoverflow repository, i just delete the xml configuration file and the main class because we build them from scratch in the youtube video.

 ## Setup
 *)   open the project using intellij IDEA